RenderKit/ospray/doc/mpi.md

 This load balancing refers to the distribution of tile rendering work across nodes: thread-level load balancing on each node is still dynamic with the thread tasking system.
-The options for enabling/controlling the dynamic load balacing features on the `mpi_offload` device are found in the table below, which can be changed while the application is running.
+The options for enabling/controlling the dynamic load balancing features on the `mpi_offload` device are found in the table below, which can be changed while the application is running.
-Please note that these options will likely only pay off for scenes which have heavy rendering load (e.g. path tracing a non-trivial scene) and have a lot of variance in how expensive each tile is to render.
+Please note that these options will likely only pay off for scenes which have heavy rendering load (e.g., path tracing a non-trivial scene) and have much variance in how expensive each tile is to render.

   Type  Name                  Default  Description
   ----- -------------------- --------  --------------------------------------